 2 Capitalized development costs in relation to R&D costs, including capitalized development costs

-ElringKlinger always seeks legal protection for new developments at both product and process level.
-The centralized patents department is tasked with protecting the company's technological expertise and intellectual property rights.
-In 2021, it applied for 105 new patents (2019: 86), the majority in strategic fields of the future.
+ElringKlinger always seeks legal protection for new developments on both a product and a process level.
+The centralized patent department unit is tasked with protecting the company’s technological expertise and intellectual property rights.
+In 2022, it applied for a total of 95 (2021: 105) new patents, particularly in the strategic fields of the future.
+Although the number of patents applied for has thus fallen slightly, it remains at a consistently high level when compared to the past few years.